sjbennett123/polarlarp/content/_index.md

 - Sometimes we do a special meeting.
   - The first Check In after an event we do a [Postmortem]({{< ref "/event_postmortem" >}})
   - The second Check In after an event we review our  [Plot Seeds]({{< ref "/plot_seeds" >}}).
+- All writeups **must** be completed 2 weeks before the event to be reviewed by another plot team.
+They will check for Nonstandard effects and consistency.
+Ideally we would do this sooner than that so that feedback could be incorporated before having copies printed but this is the deadline.

 ## [Trello - Prop tracking](https://trello.com/b/A6eLvFdV/polar-props)